2012 Archdiocese of Philadelphia school closings: Reactions

 The week after the students returned from Christmas break, from Tuesday, January 3 up to the announcements at 4:00 PM on Friday, was reportedly the most suspenseful.
 Many teachers, students, and parents criticized the long wait and were hoping that leaks would reveal the information early.

 The closing of West Catholic High School came as such a shock that the term "West Catholic" was trending on Twitter after the announcement.

 Conwell-Egan High School

-Teachers who were told of the announcement before the students arrived at the assemblies around 12:00 PM "red from crying."
+Teachers who were told of the announcement before the students arrived at the assemblies around 12:00 PM were "red from crying."
 Interviewed students of closing schools were overwhelmingly upset about the results, while students from on-the-fence schools were relieved.
 After the closing schools let out at 1:00 PM, many of the students were shown on news stations hugging each other and crying.

 Monsignor Bonner and Archbishop Prendergast High Schools

 Students and staff of these schools reportedly shared similar reactions to those of Conwell-Egan.
 Several students reported on how sad the situation was, and photos were released of students hugging and crying on the campus.